 #2 – Swordfishtrombones

 Tom Waits went through a major career shift between 1980’s Heartattack and Vine and 1983’s Swordfishtrombones.
 He left Asylum Records for Island, and he married Kathleen Brennan, a script analyst.
-Brennan had adventurous music tastes, and introduced Waits to outsider music like Captain Beefheart.
+Brennan had adventurous music taste and introduced Waits to outsider music like Captain Beefheart.
 Waits transitioned from conventional piano and guitar arrangements to utilising unusual textures like the harmonium, glass harmonica, bagpipes, and marimba, sometimes reminiscent of American composer and instrument maker Harry Partch.
 The tapestry of junkyard sounds would continue throughout the rest of his career, and Swordfishtrombones is the pivotal record of Waits’ discography.

 #1 – Rain Dogs

-Swordfishtrombones was a terrific album, but Waits tops it with sequel Rain Dogs.
+Swordfishtrombones was a terrific album, but Waits tops it with its 1985 sequel Rain Dogs.
 Rain Dogs inhabits the same Captain Beefheart inspired musical space, with the unusual instrumentation like marimbas and accordions, although there’s a more extensive cast of backing musicians, notably with Marc Ribot and Keith Richards contributing as guitarists.
 Lyrically Rain Dogs constructs a unique world of social outcasts; “the captain is a one-armed dwarf” is the record’s second line of the record.

 Do you have a favourite Tom Waits album?